XavHernandez/CoachFinder-Vue3/README.md

 ## Project description

-Personal practice project build upon Vue3, Vue-Router, VueX and Firebase. </br>
+Personal practice project build upon Vue3 (OptionsAPI), Vue-Router, VueX and Firebase. </br>
 A User can access a list of coaches and their detailled infos (Expertise, Rate). </br>
 A User can register as a coach. </br>
 A User can make a request for mentoring to a coach. </br>